Ali Chamseddine

-Ali H. Chamseddine (علي شمس الدين, born 20 February 1953) is a Lebanese physicist known for his contributions to particle physics, general relativity and mathematical physics.
+Ali Hani Chamseddine (علي شمس الدين, born 20 February 1953) is a Lebanese physicist known for his contributions to particle physics, general relativity and mathematical physics.
 As of 2013, Chamseddine is a theoretical physics Professor at the American University of Beirut and the Institut des hautes études scientifiques.

 Education and working positions

 Ali H. Chamseddine was born in 1953 in the town of Joun, Lebanon.
 He received his BSc in physics from the Lebanese University in July 1973.
 After receiving a scholarship from the Lebanese University to continue his graduate studies in physics at Imperial College London, Chamseddine received a Diploma in Physics in June 1974, under the supervision of Tom Kibble.
 After that, Chamseddine did his PhD in Theoretical Physics at Imperial College London as well, in September 1976, where he studied under supervision of Nobel laureate Abdus Salam.
 Later on, Chamseddine did his post-doctoral studies at the Abdus Salam International Centre for Theoretical Physics (ICTP), and then continued his scientific career at universities including American University of Beirut, CERN, Northeastern University, ETH Zurich, and University of Zurich.